BotanicalAmy/Vehicle-Research/README.md

 Our original assignment was completed in R, but I wanted to experiment with the same analysis utilizing Python and additionally do a comparison of the regression models between the XC60 and the Rav4.

 ## Used Vehicle Datasets
 Both CSV files in my repository were pulled in February of 2024.
-Since the easy download option did not include an XC60, I created as script to scrape the Edmunds.com website.
+Since the easy download option did not include an XC60, I created a script to scrape the Edmunds.com website.
 I chose Edmunds because the html structure was easier to parse with selenium than Auto Trader; the datasets between AutoTrader and Edmunds seem to be coming from a shared database.
 Both datasets were pulled for my Denver Metro area.

 [Easy Data Option](http://myslu.stlawu.edu/~clee/dataset/autotrader/)